-The establishment of a working MCU to build off of is paramount, and this will more than likely take precedence over other areas of the circuit, until it is working properly.
-As is the case with most MCUs, a FET emulator may also need to be added to the board in line with a micro-USB port for initial programming as well as providing troubleshooting access to the circuit until it is ready to be enclosed inside the electronics housing.
-The team has stated that this micro-USB port may be made modular so that it can be removed from the circuit once initial programming is complete, as the same modular device could then be used for multiple builds, and only incur a one-time cost to the client.
-Prototyping pinouts will also be president on the preliminary PCB when designed and manufactured for troubleshooting purposes.
+The establishment of a working MCU to build off of was paramount, and this took precedence over other areas of the circuit, until it is working properly.
+As is the case with most MCUs, a JTAG interface was added to the board, and an external FET emulator was used for initial programming as well as to provide troubleshooting access to the circuit until it was ready to be enclosed inside the electronics housing.